What Are Negative Keywords? Generate Them Using Google Keyword Planner

 Written by Coursera Staff • Updated on

-Learn how to use Google Keyword Planner to generate negative keywords that could attract the right customers to your business.
+Learn how to use Google Keyword Planner to generate negative keywords so you can attract the right customers to your business.

 [Festured image] A woman sits at her table researching the top negative keywords for her next product launch on her laptop and phone.

-Negative keywords may sound like something you'd want to avoid as a business owner, but they can help direct the right customers to your website by keeping the wrong customers from finding you.
-Basically, they keep your ads from showing up when people look for businesses and websites that are not at all related to yours.
-Doing so can help maximize your click-through and conversion rates.
-Negative keywords can also help you prevent unnecessary spending by ensuring your ads only target your desired customers.
+Negative keywords may sound like something you want to avoid as a business owner, but when done strategically, they can help direct the right customers to your website by keeping your product or service from appearing in the wrong internet searches.
+Negative keywords keep your ads from showing up in the search results for certain keywords or phrases.

 How to generate negative keywords with Google Keyword Planner